AugustoSbarbaro/FloatingGateDCDC/README.md

 ## Verification Status

 - **DRC:** Only Filler and Density Errors (Minimal/Maximal)
-- **LVS:** Clean, but could not export log so placed .spice instead
+- **LVS:** Clean, but could not export log so placed .spice at /verification/lvs/ instead